iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 This is the result of $f + \frac{1}{2\alpha}\Vert \cdot - y\Vert$ being a strongly convex function.
 To characterize when the proximal operator is single-valued is more complicated.
 $f$ being closed convex and proper is sufficient but unnecessary for the proximal map to be single-valued.
-For more about it, check out the comments on Dimitry's work at the end of chapter 3 of his textbook for math 516 at UW.
+For more about it, check out the comments on Dima's work at the end of chapter 3 of his textbook for math 516 at UW.
-Dimitry also mentioned that the proximal operator on $\alpha$ weakly convex function ($f$ is $a$ weakly convex when $f + \frac{\alpha}{2}\Vert x \Vert$ is a convex function), which will also result in the proximal operator being a singled value operator.
+Dima also mentioned that the proximal operator on $\alpha$ weakly convex function ($f$ is $a$ weakly convex when $f + \frac{\alpha}{2}\Vert x \Vert$ is a convex function), which will also result in the proximal operator being a singled value operator.
-Dimity's discussion on the topic can be seem [\<The Proximal Point Method Revisited\>](https://sites.math.washington.edu/~ddrusv/proxpoint_arxiv.pdf).
+Dima's discussion on the topic can be seem [\<The Proximal Point Method Revisited\>](https://sites.math.washington.edu/~ddrusv/proxpoint_arxiv.pdf).

 The operator is maximal monotone: